peem64/MMM-SMH/README.md

 This module is designed for personal use.
 To modify:

 1. Fork the repository
-2. Make your changes
+2. Make your changes in the `src/` directory
+3. Run `npm run build` to compile
-3. Test thoroughly with MagicMirror
+4. Test thoroughly with MagicMirror
-4. Update documentation as needed
+5. Update documentation as needed

 ## Support